Tillicum Foundation Community Advisory Board (CAB) Policy Manual

 d.
 The agenda of each CAB meeting is as follows:

 i.
 General review of the previous year’s programming, including the following:

-1. Review of the previous year’s goals and suggestions, and success of implementation.
+1. Review of the previous year’s goals and suggestions, and the success of implementation.

-2. Where the programming is/was effective in community
+2. Where the programming is/was effective in the community representation.

 4. Discussion of possible recruitment focus(es) for the coming